akorablov/project_data_jobs/README.md

 ### Highest Paid & Most Demanded Skills for Data Analysts

-I then narrowed my analysis to focus exclusively on Data Analyst roles.
-Specifically, I explored which skills are most in demand and which are associated with the highest salaries.
-To illustrate these insights, I used two separate bar charts.
+I then narrowed the analysis to focus solely on Data Analyst roles, examining which skills are most in demand and which correlate with the highest salaries.
+To present these insights clearly, I created two separate bar charts.

 #### Visualize Data